ScaledMarkets/dabl/README.md

 * **Unambiguous**: The build language is **concise but not cryptic**, and encourages the definition of **builds that are easy to read and understand**, and that are **unambiguous**.
-	Cryptic syntaxes and semantic subtleties are not appropriate for a build language, which is code that not touched on a daily basis and so those who maintain that code often forget language nuances.
+	Cryptic syntaxes and semantic subtleties are not appropriate for a build language, which is code that is not touched on a daily basis and so those who maintain that code often forget language nuances.
 Again, *ambiguity is the enemy of reliability*.
 * **Static analysis**: The build language **lends itself well to static analysis**, for—say—security analysis.
 	(For that to be possible, it is essential that the language is *not merely an